ostadabbas/Infant-Action-Recognition-with-DMD/README.md

 - `model`: The model which is used as the backbone of the recognition model.
 Please use either `CTRGCN` or `STCGN`
 - `weights`: The weights which will be loaded into the model
 - `output_folder`: The parent folder where the results have been previously be saved
-- `output_folder`: The folder where the results have been previously be saved
+- `exp_name`: The folder where the results have been previously be saved

 #### Example: